Tools4everBV/HelloID-Conn-Prov-Target-Topdesk/README.md

 > If your current fieldmapping contains _[branch/department/budgetHolder].lookupValue_ you should replace this with _[].name_.

 > [!TIP]
-> You can add extra fields by adding them to the account mapping.
-For example `mobileNumber`.
+> You can add extra fields to the account mapping.
+For example `mobileNumber` or a boolean field `showAllBranches`.
 For all possible options please check the [Topdesk API documentation](https://developers.topdesk.com/explorer/?page=supporting-files#/)

 ### Connection settings